Aishaarain/FOODIEE/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Beautiful Sections**: Home section with Explore Menu ,Food Cards.
+👉 **Beautiful Sections**: Home section with Explore Menu ,Food Cards, Add T0 Card and Proceed To Checkout.

-👉 **Parallax Animations**: Engaging effects triggered by mouse movement and scrolling

-👉 **Complex UI Geometry**: Utilizes tailwindcss for intricate shapes like circular feature displays, grid lines, and side lines.

-👉 **Latest UI Trends**: Incorporates modern design elements such as bento grids.

-👉 **Cool Gradients**: Enhances visuals with stylish gradients using Tailwind CSS for cards, buttons, etc.

 👉 **Responsive**: Ensures seamless functionality and aesthetics across all devices